shawnbrown/datatest/docs/how-to/phone-format.rst

     def phone_number(value):
-        """String appears to contain a North American phone number.""" digits_only = ''.join(x for x in value if x.isdigit()) length = len(digits_only)
+        """should be North American phone number"""
+        digits_only = ''.join(x for x in value if x.isdigit())
+        length = len(digits_only)
         return length == 10 or (length == 11 and digits_only[0] == '1')